lordofduct/spacepuppy-unity-framework-3.0/README.md

 - SPSerialization - a serialization library built on top of the .Net serialization interface.
 It supports various formats (json/binary included), and attempts to allow serializing GameObjects as asset id's that can be pulled from Resources/AssetBundles.

-- SPTriggers - A feature of SPEvent that UnityEvent does not contain is an interface for simple visual programming by using GameObjects as trigger nodes in a chain of commands.
+- SPTriggers - (requires SPTween) A feature of SPEvent that UnityEvent does not contain is an interface for simple visual programming by using GameObjects as trigger nodes in a chain of commands.
 SPTriggers is a collection of reusable commands such as 'T_OnStart', 'I_SetValue', 'I_Destroy', and many more.
 We have found these tools to be very useful for creating scenarios in game.
 Note, various other modules contain commands specific to their module.
 SPAnim has a 'I_PlayAnimation', SPTween has 'I_Tween', and SPWaypoint has 'I_MoveOnPath'.

 - SPTween - a tween engine built on Spacepuppy